pyrddlgym-project/pyRDDLGym/docs/jax.rst

     planner = JaxRDDLBackpropPlanner(model, ..., logic=FuzzyLogic())

-By default, ``FuzzyLogic`` uses the `product t-norm <https://en.wikipedia.org/wiki/T-norm_fuzzy_logics#Motivation>`_ to approximate the logical operations, the standard complement :math:`\sim a \approx 1 - a`, and sigmoid approximations for other relational and functional operations.
+By default, ``FuzzyLogic`` uses the `product t-norm <https://en.wikipedia.org/wiki/T-norm_fuzzy_logics#Motivation>`_ fuzzy logic to approximate the logical operations, the standard complement :math:`\sim a \approx 1 - a`, and sigmoid approximations for other relational and functional operations.

 The latter introduces model hyper-parameters :math:`w`, which control the "sharpness" of the operation.